 How do I define "budget"?
 Well, that's going to change from time to time.
 You can find some damn good bourbons for under $20, for example, but you won't find many good Scotches in that price range.
 So for today's post, I peg "budget" at anything $20 and under.
 All prices noted here are for 750-milliliter bottles, though prices will vary depending where you live.

 Fighting Cock (103 proof, $18)

 I love this bourbon.
 This six-year-old high-rye bourbon is a great value for the price, and it simply tastes good.
 I'd say it compares to Wild Turkey 101—it's very similar, in fact, but about five bucks cheaper.
 When I have the five extra bucks, I go with the Turkey instead of the Cock, mainly because I feel kind of like a frat boy when I buy Fighting Cock.
 Still, the name aside, Fighting Cock is perhaps my favorite on this list.
-Makes a killer Old Fashioned and an equally good Manhattan.
+Makes a killer Old Fashioned and an equally good Manhattan, and it could work in any number of whiskey drink recipes.
 It's one of the most versatile bourbons on this list—it's great for sipping and for mixing.

 Old Fitzgerald Prime (80 proof, $14)

 Old Fitzgerald is a wheated bourbon, with a soft, smooth, mildly sweet flavor.
 As a wheater, it tastes similar to Maker's or W. L. Weller: mellow, with hints of citrus and tree fruit.
 It mixes well, and it's a decent sipper.
 Although I think Weller is by far the best wheated bourbon on the market, I like Old Fitzgerald a little better than Maker's, especially given the price difference.

 Jim Beam Black Label (90 proof, $20)